hjhuney/Time-Series/README.md

 Can only be present in ordered data.
 It is the similiarity between observations based on the time lag between them (i.e. repeating patterns).
 Trend and seasonality are a product of autocorrelation.

 ACF and PACF plots show autocorrelation.

+## Smoothers

+Flattens out data in time series dataset.
+Very common with stock market pricing data.
+For instance, the "Simple Moving Average" (SMA) of a stock price over 50 days.
+You create this smoother by taking observations surrounding your data point and averaging them.

+There is also an Expotentially Weighted Moving Average (EWMA) that gives more weight to latest observations.